Honda CB1100

 The Honda CB1100 is a 1140 cc air-cooled inline four-cylinder standard bike that was introduced by Honda in 2010 as a modern spiritual successor to the original CB750.
-At introduction the motorbike was available in Japan, Australia and New Zealand; it was later introduced to Europe in 2013.
-The CB1100 had a limited release in the US where it was only offered for two model years: 2014 and 2017.
+At introduction the motorbike was available in Japan, Australia and New Zealand; it was later introduced to Europe and North America in 2013.
+The CB1100 had a limited release in the US where it was only offered for three model years: 2013, 2014 and 2017.

 The CB1100 is styled as a Universal Japanese Motorcycle.
 The model underwent a revision in 2014, gaining a sixth gear and new gauge cluster.
 Honda also released the CB1100 Deluxe, an upgraded variant on the standard CB1100.
 The 2017 model was updated with front and back LED lights, a new lighter exhaust, a seamless fuel tank made of pressed aluminum, and the addition of a slipper clutch.

 The CB1100 ended production in 2022.